 When to Buy a New Pair

 The American Academy of Podiatric Sports Medicine recommends that athletic shoes be replaced every 350 to 550 miles.
 This is a wide range because of the many factors that influence the lifespan of the shoe.
-Body weight, how your foot strikes the ground, and your exercise surface (treadmill, trail, or pavement) all play a role in how quickly your shoes wear down.
-Any changes in foot, knee, or back pain, or visible wearing on the soles of the shoes, are signs that you need a new pair.
+Bodyweight, how your foot strikes the ground, and your exercise surface (treadmill, trail, or pavement) all play a role in how quickly your shoes wear out.
+Visible wear on the soles of your shoes or any changes in foot, knee, or back pain are signs that you may need a new pair.

 Assess Your Foot Type